robertwenner/comics/doc/outputs.md

 The `outdir` specifies where the generated `.svg` files should go; default is `tmp/svg`.
 This module will create a directory per language in the given output directory.

+The optional `drop_layers` gives a single layer name or a list of layers names to remove when saving the `svg` per language.
+Such layers must be top-level layers (not inside other layers).
+They could be sketches or scans.
+Removing them here makes for smaller `.svg` files which in turn take less disk space and could speed up converting to other graphic formats like `png`.
+If you do want to publish `.svg` files, it's probably also good to remove that unneeded extra information and get faster downloads.